zopefoundation/zope.viewlet/src/zope/viewlet/README.txt

 TODO: Fix this silly thing; viewlets should be directly available.

-As you can see, the viewlet manager provides a global ``options/viewlets`` variable that is an iterable of all the avialable viewlets in the correct
+As you can see, the viewlet manager provides a global ``options/viewlets`` variable that is an iterable of all the available viewlets in the correct
 order:

   >>> leftColumn.update()